HeineConK/bayesutils/readme.md

   <img src="./demo/plt_ni_ppchech_2.svg" alt="Centered Image" width="600"/>
 </div>

 This is the aforementioned quantile-quantile plot.
 Each line in the diagram, from left to right, corresponds to a parameter and the contrast between its posterior and prior distribution.
 Opaqueness is coded through the contrast statistic.
 We can quickly see, that $\sigma$ is well-identified (conditionally to $\beta_0$ though).
 The "jumps" from 0 to 1 in case of $\alpha$ and $\beta$ are due to the flat prior collapsing into conditionally-identified regions in the posterior.
 As expected, $\beta_0$ is creeping along the quantile diagonal.
-It is thus this single plot that can aid to detect such identifiability issues.
+It is thus this single plot that can aid to detect such identifiability issues in actual works.
+Any parameters plotted along or somewhat close to the diagonal should raise concerns and should be checked more thoroughly (i.e. by prior calibration checks).

 Unchecking the annotate flag (which is `FALSE`per default)  still communicates the issue, however in a more clean way where, however, the parameter legend is hidden: